georgevreilly/georgevreilly.github.io/content/__drafts/WordleFinder.rst

 * A Yellow letter 🟨 means that the letter is *present* elsewhere in the answer.
   There is an ``R`` in the answer;
   it's not at positions 1, 2, or 4, but it is correct at position 3.
-  Likewise, an ``A`` is present in the answer, not at position 3, but at position 2.
+  Likewise, an ``A`` is present in the answer;
+  it's not at position 3, but it's correct at position 2.
   (The ``A`` should not have been played twice at position 3.)
 * A Black letter ⬛ is *absent* from the answer: there is no ``I``, ``S``, ``K``, ``C``, ``Z``, ``W``, ``E``, or ``M``